 Where the rivers Ribble and Darwen meet at Walton Flats is the Capitol Centre, a large modern retail park.
 What most shoppers don’t realize is that this site was once a Roman military supply depot and distribution hub, picked for its excellent access to the rest of the Lancashire region.
-Excavations have shown that the Roman road from Wigan to Lancaster travels under the car parks, and crossed the Ribble close to where the large stone arched bridge carrying the A6 is today.
+Excavations have shown that the Roman road that connected Wigan to Lancaster travels under the car parks, and crossed the Ribble close to where the large stone arched bridge carrying the A6 is today.

 The Roman site at Walton-le-Dale housed workshops for potters and blacksmiths.
 Silver and lead were also being refined on site.
 Goods from abroad were being brought here by boat for redistribution.
 Imports included Roman Samian ware (a thin, red pot, often with elaborate designs), oil in large amphora (jars) and possibly wine too.
 Other goods included glass and jewellery (such as a copper alloy brooch found during excavations).
 Two parts of the modern retail park have been excavated and we shall look at them both in turn.